awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [proxy-plugin ★0](https://github.com/escalate/oh-my-zsh-proxy-plugin) - Aliases to manage proxy shell environment settings.
 * [pyenv-lazy ★0](https://github.com/davidparsson/zsh-pyenv-lazy) - Lazy load pyenv.
 The initial `eval "$(pyenv init -)"`` is executed the first time pyenv is called.
 * [randeme ★1](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
+* [reentry-hook ★2 ⏳1Y](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [reminder ★11](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt.
 * [revolver ★40](https://github.com/molovo/revolver) - A progress spinner for ZSH scripts.
 * [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
 Depends on [ripgrep ★5959](https://github.com/BurntSushi/ripgrep).